 Prototyping is a very important part of the design process.
-Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence on general efficiency of an application or a website.
-Therefore, prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
-Moreover, prototype give the opportunity to present the customer the working model of the product on different stages of its creation.
+Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence on the general efficiency of an application or a website.
+Therefore, a prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
+Moreover, prototype gives the opportunity to present the customer the working model of the product on different stages of its creation.

 The list of prototyping tools which designers of Tubik Studio use for different goals is rather wide: Pixate, InVision, Marvel, Framer, Flinto, Origami.
-Usually the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
+Usually, the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
 All the mentioned tools have their benefits and complications.
 However, now we could define two of them which have settled on the top of the list.

 The first one is Pixate.
 It has been tested on numerous projects and proved its efficiency.
 The most important points to be mentioned are high-quality animation of transitions.

 The second tool which is now becoming more and more popular with our designers is InVision.
 Being constantly updated and improved, this tool for prototyping creates more and more opportunities and features.
 It provides the wide range of functional features which enable a designer not only easily create efficient prototypes, but also set the field for fast feedback in the process.
 It accomplishes easy export of graphic content from Sketch.
-It also has a plugin for Adobe Photoshop that provides additional opportunities of quick and efficient creation of prototypes and synchronization of changes.
+It also has a plugin for Adobe Photoshop that provides additional opportunities for the quick and efficient creation of prototypes and synchronization of changes.
 We have already mentioned in our previous articles that fast and clear feedback is one of the vital conditions of successful collaboration with a client.
 InVision provides everything that is necessary to fulfill this need.

 It’s really helpful that it makes possible to comment not only on separate screens but even separate elements of the layout.
-Moreover, recently presented opportunities of creating boards and synchronization with Slack provide even more chances of fast prototype creation, testing and analysis.
+Moreover, recently presented opportunities of creating boards and synchronization with Slack provide even more chances of fast prototype creation, testing, and analysis.
 InVision is the tool which makes the process of prototyping far less time-consuming and more effective due to wide functionality for feedback.
 So, the designers could get more time for creative work rather than its technical realization.

-As we are getting the questions about prototyping more and more often, now we are preparing the series of case studies and articles analyzing use of these tools in design process in greater detail and with practical examples.
+As we are getting the questions about prototyping more and more often, now we are preparing the series of case studies and articles analyzing use of these tools in the design process in greater detail and with practical examples.

 How do you track the projects?
 What is your choice of product monitoring solutions?

-As well as for the previous case, during the process of active work we have tried various tools for tracking the projects and communication with customers.
+As well as for the previous case, during the process of active work, we have tried various tools for tracking the projects and communication with customers.
 We have already practically tested Basecamp, Trello, Asana, Jira, Redmine and others.
 Obviously, all of them are great tools that improve the process of work enabling customers, managers and designers communicate easily and provide updates on the projects as soon as possible.